jnozzi/cocoadev.com/markdown/NSPipe.md

-An object-oriented interface for accessing pipes usually used with General/NSTask to redirect task output to a Cocoa UI element.
+An object-oriented interface for accessing pipes usually used with NSTask to redirect task output to a Cocoa UI element.

 http://developer.apple.com/documentation/Cocoa/Reference/Foundation/Classes/NSPipe_Class/index.html